Digby, Lincolnshire: History and landmarks

 The church is dedicated to Thomas Becket and has a porch with strong Saxon elements and carvings.
 Built in the Gothic style, it has a tall spire, and is Grade I listed.
 There is also a circular village lock-up which is Grade II listed, and a medieval stone buttercross in the centre of the village which is Grade II listed, and a scheduled monument although the top section of the pillar and cross appear to have been renewed, probably during the Victorian period.
-In the 1930s the churchyard was said to be haunted The church spire was struck by lightning in August 1907 leading to repairs costing £80.
+In the 1930s the churchyard was said to be haunted.
+The church spire was struck by lightning in August 1907 leading to repairs costing £80.

 Near the village is the Royal Air Force grass airfield of RAF Digby (formerly RAF Scopwick).
-During the Second World War the station was home to Hurricane and Spitfire squadrons and to Douglas Bader, Guy Gibson, and poet John Gillespie Magee.
+During the Second World War the station was home to Hurricane and Spitfire squadrons and to Douglas Bader, Guy Gibson, and the pilot and poet John Gillespie Magee.
 The airfield was Canadian later in the war, as RCAF Digby Fighter Station, with the Operations Room and billets at nearby Blankney Hall.